 We organize an annual water conference in collaboration with regional as well as local water organizations.

-NCR-AWRA, the WRRI organizes an annual water symposium in DC.
-Annual conference is the state’s premier conference focusing on water resources research, policy and management issues in North Carolina.
-This event brings together over 250 people from diverse sectors and geographical locations to share, network, and find solutions to our pressing water challenges.
+In collaboration with the NCR-AWRA, the WRRI organizes an annual water symposium at UDC.
+The annual conference is the state’s premier conference focusing on water resources research, policy, and management issues in the DC area and beyond.
+This annual event brings together over 100 people from diverse sectors and geographical locations to share, network, and find solutions to our pressing water challenges.

 Training students is the WRRI’s priority.
 WRRI supported more than 200 graduate and undergraduate students through direct participation in research activities.
 We also engage K-12 students in hands-on water quality testing activities.

-The WRRI supports 2-4 students each year in providing 1 – 2 years of research experience in state-of-the-art and nationally accredited water and environmental quality testing laboratory.
+The WRRI supports 2-4 students each year in providing 1 – 2 years of research experience in state-of-the-art water and environmental quality testing laboratory.
 We encourage students to publish papers or engage in the regional and national water conferences.
-This program helped several students won the best presentation award or publish papers.
+This program helped several students won the best presentation award.
 The WRRI organizes a summer bridge program for incoming freshmen students or senior high school students.